Skip to Main Content

 About

 For a smooth visit at Jiang Nan Wok, reserve at least two to three days ahead for dinner, and aim for weekday lunches or early-evening seating to avoid the busiest times.
 Dress leans smart-casual to business attire, matching the Shangri-La setting and family-style service.
 The restaurant accepts group bookings and hotel guests often arrange tables through the front desk, though online booking links are not consistently listed across sources.
-Valet and free parking are available at the hotel, which simplifies arrival for larger parties.
+Parking is available at the hotel.

-If you seek clear, traditional Jiangsu flavors with careful modern execution, book Jiang Nan Wok at Shangri-La Nanjing for a considered Huaiyang experience.
+If you seek clear, traditional Jiangsu flavors with careful modern execution, Jiang Nan Wok at Shangri-La Nanjing offers a considered Huaiyang meal.
 The restaurant’s signature broths, slow-braised mains, and seasonal specials reward diners who arrive ready to taste technique and regional nuance.
-Secure a reservation, ask about seasonal specialties, and let Jiang Nan Wok shape an authentic Nanjing meal that highlights the region’s refined approach to Chinese cuisine.
+Reservations are recommended.

 Signature Dishes